bichanna/flan-book/src/library/fmt.md

 # `fmt`
-`fmt` is the string formatting library for Feo.
+`fmt` is the string formatting library for Impala.

  - [`format`](#formatraw-values)
  - [`print`](#printraw-values)